thatvirtualboy/thatvirtualboy.github.io/_pages/echodots.md

 ###### Does gameplay sync across devices?
 Yes.
 Gameplay is synced using iCloud so you can start playing the day's sequence on one device, and pick up where you left off on another.
 You may need to stop the app and relaunch to pull the latest gameplay.

+###### What triggers a *Resume Game* status?
+As soon as the daily sequence is viewed, the game is considered *in play* and the sequence cannot be viewed again without using an Echo.
+Once the daily game has been completed with a win or a loss, the status is considered completed until the game resets the next day.
+Additionally, if a game is started and unfinished before the next sequence is available, that game session is rendered incomplete and your current streak is reset.

 ---
 <h4 id="privacy">Privacy</h4>